eastmanap/markdown-101/markdown-practice2.md

 }
 ```
 ---
-[Learn about web design on the MDN site.]https://developer.mozilla.org/en-US/
+["Learn about web design on the MDN site."]https://developer.mozilla.org/en-US/
 ---